EllyC20/The-BookStore-MS4/README.md

 * Product page with pagination
 * Product page features a "filter by" option allowing users to choose how they see products.
 * Categories dropdown from Navbar, allowing the user to access specific categories.
-* Product detail page showing details and allowing user to submit a form via the front end.
+* Product detail page showing details.
 * A contact page that provides feedback to the user after the form is submitted.
 * A functional checkout process that requires a user to complete a valid form.
-* Stripe payments, with and without authentication.
+* Stripe payments, with and without card authentication.
+(Test card numbers can be used to prompt an authentication request.)
 * Toast messages throughout user journey.
+* Confirmation emails of orders.
+* Contact emails are sent to a "business" email address.
+* Option to add reviews to products as a logged in user.

 ### Feautures To Be Implemented